Temodex: a novel therapy to treat malignant brain tumors

 RUE BMP(Belarus): Eurasian Economic Union (Russia, Belarus, Kazakhstan, the Republic of Armenia, the Kyrgyz Republic) and Ukraine

 Double Bond Pharmaceutical AB (Sweden): the rest of the world

-Temodex targets selectively tumoral tissues; has anti-neoplastic effect; has minimum influence on adjacent brain tissues; has no severe systemic toxicity; and is eliminated rapidly
+Temodex targets selectively tumoral tissues; it has anti-neoplastic effect; it has minimum influence on adjacent brain tissues; it has no severe systemic toxicity; and it is eliminated rapidly

 |For detailed info||